CMS outlines plan to open schools for fall 2021

-CHARLOTTE, N.C. — The school year is quickly approaching for Charlotte-Mecklenburg Schools (CMS) families.
+CHARLOTTE, N.C. — The school year is quickly approaching for Charlotte-Mecklenburg Schools families as there are just two weeks until the first day of class for students.

-CMS detailed its plans at the Board of Education meeting Tuesday night, addressing the COVID-19 situation and the issues students may be facing surrounding it.
+CMS detailed its plans at Tuesday night's board of education meeting, addressing the COVID-19 situation and the issues students may be facing surrounding it.

 “We plan to open and operate schools as close to normal as possible,” CMS Superintendent Earnest Winston said.